joshski/calabash-android/ruby-gem/lib/calabash-android/canned_steps.md

 1. Looks for a visible button with matching text.
 2. Look for a visible view with a matching content description.
-3. Look for a visible view with class name that matches the provided indentifier.
+3. Look for a visible view with class name that matches the provided identifier.

 If a view is found we will try to click it.